daggerok/event-sourced-user-management/README.md

 this is an example of event sourced system I'm going to use for teaching...
 So please, don't even try use it in production

+Status: in progress...

+RoadMap:
+- ~~Setup Gradle / Groovy repository with Spring IoC dependency injection and Spock test framework~~
+- ~~Implement REST API with plain java embedded http server~~
+- ~~Implement and cover with tests User aggregate ~~
+- ~~Implement and cover with tests User repository~~
+- Implement and cover with tests Message aggregate
+- Implement and cover with tests Message repository

 <!--

 _run kafka_